petereast/COMP1-2015/COMP1_2015_Task2.md

 ---
 1. **Explain** what is meant by the term refactoring and why it is sometimes useful to refactor sections of code.

+>Refactoring is when you take the code from a single large function and you convert it into several functions, one for each part of the first function.
 2. **Refactor** the `InitialiseBoard()` function so that there are the three functions identified in the list above.

 ---